lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implicit inputs:

-  ML-DSA   A placeholder for the specific ML-DSA algorithm and
+FirstAlg   The first algorithm and parameter set, for example,
-           parameter set to use, for example, could be "ML-DSA-65".
+           could be "ML-DSA-65".

-  Trad     A placeholder for the specific traditional algorithm and
+SecondAlg  The second algorithm and parameter set, for example
-           parameter set to use, for example "RSASSA-PSS with id-sha256" or "Ed25519".
+           "RSASSA-PSS with id-sha256" or "Ed25519".

  Prefix    The prefix String which is the byte encoding of the String
            "CompositeAlgorithmSignatures2025" which in hex is